josephharrisonbraze/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/rich.md

 ---

-# iOS 10 Rich Notifications
+# iOS 10 rich notifications

 iOS 10 introduces the ability to send push notifications with images, gifs, and video.
 To enable this functionality, clients must create a `Service Extension`, a new type of extension that enables modification of a push payload before it is displayed.

-## Creating A Service Extension
+## Creating a service extension
 To create a [Notification Service Extension][23], navigate to `File > New > Target` and select `Notification Service Extension`.

 ![Adding a Service Extension][26]

 Ensure that `Embed In Application` is set to embed the extension in your application.

-## Setting Up The Service Extension
+## Setting up the service extension
 A `Notification Service Extension` is its own binary that is bundled with your app.
 As such, it must be set up in the [Apple Developer Portal][27] with its own App ID and Provisioning Profile.

-### Configuring The Service Extension To Work With Braze
+### Configuring the service extension to work with Braze
 Braze sends down an attachment payload in the APNs payload under the `ab` key that we use to configure, download and display rich content:

 For example: